Skip to content

 Where to find stock betas?

 Yahoo Finance: 'Statistics' tab shows beta.
 Morningstar: includes beta on stock pages.
 Bloomberg terminal: most comprehensive.
 Most use 5-year monthly betas vs S&P 500.
 Different sources give slightly different values due to time period and benchmark choice.
-Use one consistent source for portfolio comparison.
+Using one consistent source keeps portfolio comparisons on a like-for-like basis.

 Beta limitations?

 (1) Historical - past beta doesn't predict future.
 (2) Unstable for small companies.
 (3) Captures only systematic risk, not company-specific risk.
 (4) Linear assumption breaks during crashes (correlations spike).
-Use beta as one input, not sole risk measure.
-Combine with Sharpe ratio, max drawdown, scenario analysis.
+Beta works as one input rather than a sole risk measure, and is often read alongside the Sharpe ratio, maximum drawdown, and scenario analysis.

 How beta affects expected returns?